 Some of the locations will be very easily accessed.
 Some are right there at the parking lot.
 Others will require a bit of a hike.
 Our longest planned hike is only about 1.5 miles but has an elevation gain of 460 feet.
 Hiking boots are recommended.
 Waders are optional but sometimes allow you to reach the best vantage point in a stream.

 The Talley Ho Inn in Townsend, TN will be the base of our operations for the workshop.
 They are offering a discounted group rate for these dates and have rooms set aside for you.
 When you make your reservation tell them you are with Thomas Yackley Fine Art Photography.
 This is intended to be a small group for optimum assistance for every photographer.
-Participation will be limited to six or an additional instructor will be added.
+Participation will be limited to six to give everyone the most possible attention.
 Thomas Yackley Fine Art Photography is a licensed educational workshop leader in the National Parks.
 (The photo below is not the Talley Ho)

 Topics will include exposure triangle, highlight alerts, focus techniques, focus stacking, composition, color, HDR for extreme contrast situations, moving water techniques, close-ups, using live view, and whatever anyone needs in the field!